UTexas

 RTF 344M.
 Special Applications of Digital Media Production.

 Special topics in digital media theory, design, or development.
 May include visual effects and motion graphics or digital media and digital art.
 Three lecture hours a week for one semester.
 May be repeated for credit when the topics vary.
-Prerequisite: For Radio-Television-Film majors, upper-division standing, Radio-Television-Film 317 and 318 with a grade of at least B-, and six additional hours of coursework in Radio-Television-Film; for non-majors, upper-division standing.
+Prerequisite: For Radio-Television-Film majors, upper-division standing, Radio-Television-Film 301D (or 317), and 304D (or 318) with a grade of at least C; for others, upper-division standing.

 Topic 1: Interactive Digital Storytelling.
 Use of digital tools to create original web-based audiovisual productions and the study of impact of digital media and technology on traditional film and video production.